aperezdc/vim-template/README.rst

   template in new files.

-* ``let g:templates_name_prefix = .vimtemplate.`` to change the name of the template files that are searched.  *Note* This setting will also affect templates in your global templates directory.
-TODO: change this behavior?
+* ``let g:templates_name_prefix = .vimtemplate.`` to change the name of the template files that are searched.

 * ``let g:templates_debug = 1`` to have vim-template output debug information